 In the eyes of the IRS, a gift is virtually any cash, assets, or property that you give to another individual without expecting to get anything of equal or greater value in return.
 This can include the following:

 While there is a federal gift tax, some states also enforce their own.
 Minnesota, though, repealed its gift tax several years ago.
 So you’d only need to worry about the federal one if the gifts you make exceed a large amount in value.
 We’ll explain.

 Every person has an annual gift tax exclusion.
 You can provide gifts valued at this amount to any individual without worrying about Uncle Sam.
-The Trump Tax Plan increased the annual gift tax exclusion to $15,000 per person for the 2022 tax year and $17,000 for the 2023 tax year.
+The Trump Tax Plan increased the annual gift tax exclusion to $16,000 per person for the 2022 tax year and $17,000 for the 2023 tax year.
 Also, the Trump law raised the lifetime gift and estate tax exclusion for individuals to $12.06 million for 2022 and to $12.92 million for 2023.

 That means you can give any number of individuals gifts worth up to but not above the exclusion without even having to report it.
 This threshold typically increases each year to keep in line with inflation.
 But if your gift to someone exceeds the threshold, you’d need to fill out IRS Form 709 come tax season.
 Officially, this is called the U.S. Gift (and Generation-Skipping Transfer) Tax Return.

-But when you provide someone with a gift valued at more than that annual gift tax exclusion (currently $15,000), you begin to reduce your lifetime gift tax exclusion by the amount of the overage.
+But when you provide someone with a gift valued at more than that annual gift tax exclusion, you begin to reduce your lifetime gift tax exclusion by the amount of the overage.

 How Does the Annual Gift and Estate Tax Exemption Work?

 Remember, the annual gift tax exclusion for 2022 stands at $16,000 and $17,000 in 2023.
 So feel free to transfer gifts valued in this amount to any number of individuals, each without worrying about taxes.